vikingdata/articles/linux/vm/DOING/Linux_dev_under_VirtualBox_part1.md

 environment as a time -- at least I haven't figured out how to make two WSL installations run at the same time.

-The goal is to make this usable under a VPN in Windows.
+Also, a goal is to make this usable under a VPN in Windows.

+In this article, the network will be setup, a virtual host with basic software and configuration we want is made, an image in made of this virtual host which we will to make futher hosts.
-In this article, we will explain how to makes several virtual host systems before we configure software.
-In the next article, we will explain how to configure the software safely (MySQL, PostgreSQL, Ansible, RunDeck, Grafana with Prometheus and mysqld_exporter or with telegraph, etc).
+In the future articles we will explain how to configure the software safely (MySQL, PostgreSQL, Ansible, RunDeck, Grafana with Prometheus and mysqld_exporter or with telegraph, etc).